Generic selectors

 How Many Should Be Kept Together?

 These barbs are schooling fish and are best keep in groups.
-You should keep at least 5 cherry barbs together in an aquarium.
-Keeping these fish alone will result in lot of stress and diminished health for your fish.
+You should keep at least 8 cherry barbs together in an aquarium.
+Keeping fewer than 6 will result in stress, hiding, and males that never fully color up.
+Proper group size is where the fish becomes the showpiece it is capable of being.

 Do They Need Heaters?